A road through Badlands National Park

 Best National Parks to Visit When You’re Short on Time

-- The national park is easy to get to, often located near major routes or cities
+• The park is easy to get to, often located near major routes or cities

-- It’s simple to get around once you’re inside the park
+• It’s easy to get around once you’re inside the park

-- There are meaningful things to see and do, even if you only have a short amount of time
+• There are meaningful things to see and do in the park, even in a short amount of time

 Petrified Forest National Park

 Petrified Forest National Park with its petrified wood, colorful buttes and ancient petroglyphs is one of the best national parks to visit when you’re short on time.
-Conveniently located right off Interstate 40 in Arizona – a popular cross-country road trip route with sections of Route 66 intact, visiting couldn’t be easier.
+Conveniently located right off Interstate 40 in Arizona — a popular cross-country road trip route along sections of Route 66 — visiting a park doesn’t get much easier.

 Great Smoky Mountains National Park